11 Mistakes When Launching a Multi-vendor Marketplace

 • Payout solutions

-Choosing your platform is very important and should be researched in detail.
-Will you use a hosted solution or will you build your own marketplace powered by WordPress and WooCommerce?
+Choosing your platform is essential and should be researched in detail.
+Will you use a hosted solution?
+Or will you build your own marketplace powered by WordPress and WooCommerce?

-• Don’t try and compete with the larger marketplaces
+• Don’t try and compete against the larger marketplaces

 • Find a good niche and saturate it

-• Your strength is that lack of noise for both your customers and your vendors
+• Your strength is the lack of noise for both your customers and your vendors

-A common mistake we see is that people will start building their marketplaces and then only consider their payment processing as an afterthought, a week before they launch.
-Most payment processors take time to set up the accounts and you need to test the payments you are receiving from your customers.
+Some people start building their marketplaces and then only consider their payment processing as an afterthought, typically a week before they launch.
+Sadly, this is a grievous error, considering most payment processors take a while to set up accounts.
+Furthermore, you need ample time to test the payments you’re receiving from your customers.

 Choosing a payment gateway requires research.
-You need to consider various aspects of the gateways including
+You need to consider various aspects of available gateways, including:

 • Payout schedules